DermNet NZ

 What is Proteus syndrome?

 Proteus syndrome is an extremely rare genetic disorder that is characterised by the abnormal growth of bones and blood vessels, and various skin lesions including lipomas, epidermal naevi and café au lait macules.
-The gene involved has yet to be identified but the mutation to the gene leading to this syndrome is thought to occur soon after conception.
-However, the condition is usually not evident until late infancy or early childhood when signs and symptoms start to appear.
+The condition is usually not evident until late infancy or early childhood when signs and symptoms start to appear.
+Overgrowth of different body parts is progressive with time.

 What are the signs and symptoms of Proteus syndrome?